 The richness, accuracy and depth of colour is thanks to the method’s potential to achieve a huge colour gamut (the spectrum of colours distinguishable by the human eye).
 Unlike the four tones used in lithography, giclées often use six: light cyan, cyan, light magenta, yellow and black.

-Fantastic for reproductions which require maximum detail, giclées are most commonly found on watercolour paper or canvas.
-However, different types of paper will produce different effects.
+Fantastic for reproductions which require maximum detail, giclées are most commonly found on watercolour paper or canvas, but can also be created on glass.
+Different types of paper will produce different effects.
 Matte paper works well behind glass due its lack of reflectivity, whilst the shine of a glossy finish can give an artwork a brighter appearance.

 It is believed that a giclée will significantly outlast a lithographic print, keeping its vivid colour for up to 200 years.